Consent Limits

 Period-based limits and reset behaviour

-The period_type parameter defines the time window used for evaluating periodic limits.
+The period_type parameter defines the time window used for evaluating periodic limits. period_typeis a mandatory value you must provide in the control parameters object.

 It determines when periodic counters reset.
 Lifetime limits are not affected by period_type.